Print-ready exports

 SVGLarger print, design workflows, artwork that may need scalingBest when the QR code must stay sharp at different sizes

-If you are unsure, start with SVG for professional print workflows and PNG for simple digital handoff or light production.
+If you are unsure, choose SVG for professional print and PNG for a simple digital handoff or light production.

 Confirm the destination, slug, and any variants before you prepare print files.

-If the campaign is not final yet, keep testing the Smart Link rather than sending QR artwork to print too early.
+If the Campaign is not final yet, keep testing the OmniLab Smart Link rather than sending QR artwork to print too early.

 Open the QR designer

-From the Smart Link detail page, click Download QR.
+From the OmniLab Smart Link detail page, click Download QR.

-Choose the file format and, if you are exporting PNG, the most suitable size for the final use.
+Choose the file format.
+If you are exporting PNG, choose the size that suits the final use.

 Design QR Code dialog with format and size options for print or design handoff